-This credit is for renewable energy systems installed before 12/2016.
-Excess credit can generally be carried over into the next year, at least until 2016.
+This credit is for renewable energy systems.
+The Credit will begin to step down in 2019 and will default to 10% in 2022.
+Excess credit can generally be carried over into the next year.
 The credit can be taken against the alternative minimum tax.

 Learn more about the Residential Renewable Energy Tax Credit.

 - If you are not able to take state or federal tax credits, there are no other incentives that will be available during the Mountain Town Community Solar timeline.